linusjf/RIAY/HOWTO.md

   Results:

-  The `January2025.md` file is updated with the sharing text added to the `Day010.md` file.
+  Updates the `January2025.md` file with the sharing text added to the `Day010.md` file.

 You can add sharing to other days as well in a similar fashion.
 Don't forget to execute `genmonth` with the appropriate month index for that day.

-You can obtain the month index by executing the following bash command:
+You can get the month index by executing the following bash command:

 ```bash
 date --date="$(date --date='jan 1 + 30 days' '+%B %d,      %Y')" +%m
 ```

-The day of year has to be decremented by 1 and substituted in the command.
+Decrement the day of year by 1 and substitute it in the command.
-The above gives the month index for day 31.
+The preceding gives the month index for day 31.

 ## Generate markdown for Youtube video